Psychedelic Assisted Therapy

 1. Understanding the skills you will need during your session to make the most of it.

-2. Setting your intention
+2. Setting your intention/making a commitment to explore

 3. Having the right setting in which to take the medicine